rails-api/active_model_serializers/docs/integrations/ember-and-json-api.md

 ```

 #### Note:
-In Rails 5, the "unsafe" method (the one ending with a !) throws an InvalidDocument exception when the payload does not meet basic criteria for JSON API deserialization.
+In Rails 5, the "unsafe" method ( `jsonapi_parse!` vs the safe `jsonapi_parse`) throws an `InvalidDocument` exception when the payload does not meet basic criteria for JSON API deserialization.

 ### Adapter Changes